fdilke/bewl/bewl2/done-todo.md

 - enumerate morphisms
 - abstract code used for suits into withEnum ; remap the Direction code via this
 - get tests working with Metals - do via the Flask icon for convenience.
 Or a launch does it
+- withAutomorphismGroup which condenses withEndomorphismMonoid and withGroupOfUnits.
+Refactor existing uses
+- fix arrow.isIso which currently always returns true. also epic, mono. determine image
+- 'rich arrow' features - separate tests for these (need full quantifiers)
+- does the symmetry group come with an action on n? it should do.
+Can use for card shuffle calc

 # TODO
 - permutations, deep property of FinSet from card trick?
 - any implicits left in tests for algebraic machinery? any other unnecessary flummery with '?=>' ?
 - can improve how equalizerSituation / scope of implicits works in the generic topos tests?
 - instead of group x group: bake this in, as with products of dots; have an implicit.
 Same for actions
-- 'rich arrow' features - separate tests for these (need full quantifiers)
-- fix arrow.isIso which currently always returns true. also epic, mono. also ideally section/retraction, image
 - TODO: override, test equivalents for logical operations
+- can easily do section and retraction? what did we use those for in Bewl 1?
 - topos of permutations
 - topos of group actions.
 Should be a separate class
 - when we have the topos of monoid actions, test topos.isBoolean